-Selena Gomez Shocked The Weeknd Enjoyed Dinner With Katy Perry — Jealous Of Ex-Boyfriend?
+Selena Gomez Shocked That The Weeknd Enjoyed Dinner With Katy Perry — Jealous Of Ex-Boyfriend?

 Meanwhile, Selena Gomez is said to be enjoying her time with Justin so much that she’s reportedly been considering the idea of purchasing a home with the “Believe” star in the forthcoming months.

-The duo is truly committed to one another this time around and doesn’t see themselves splitting up again in the future.
+The duo is truly committed to one another this time around and don’t see themselves splitting up again in the future.

 With how serious they are taking the romance, Selena Gomez and Justin see no reason why they shouldn’t move in together — they’ve matured enough to know how to handle situations when things get tough in their relationship.